OHDSI/sandbox/unitmorph/readme.md

 Note that we don’t have the `source_unit_concept_id` formally in the CDM - so we must use what is in unit_concept_id and override it.  (and rely that the source value unit will reflect the units prior being converted)
 See prefix new_ in the query

+# implementation
+compared with 2019 - no change to CDM is required

+## A
+no change to DQD, no change to vocabulary and unitmorg.csv and SQL is provided in seperate repo.
+Add to their ETL (or not) based on their choice. follows OMOP principle of full preservation of original data (both data is in CDM preserved)

+## B
++ DQD (kb for conversion is more integrated)

+## C
+prefered unit knowledge is relationship in vocabulary
+con: any update takes half a year
+pro:

 # Links